Matt Vierling Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.98 team ERA ranks ninth across all MLB pitching staffs.
+- The Guardians have a 3.99 team ERA that ranks ninth across all MLB pitching staffs.

-- The Guardians allow the second-fewest home runs in baseball (170 total, 1.1 per game).
+- The Guardians give up the first-fewest home runs in baseball (172 total, 1.1 per game).

+- McKenzie makes the start for the Guardians, his fourth of the season.
+He is 0-2 with a 6.17 ERA and 15 strikeouts through 11 2/3 innings pitched.

-- In his most recent outing on Saturday against the Baltimore Orioles, the right-hander went four innings, giving up one earned run while surrendering five hits.
+- His last time out was on Sunday against the Baltimore Orioles, when the right-hander went 1 2/3 innings, surrendering three earned runs while giving up just one hit.

 © 2023 Data Skrive.
 All rights reserved.